 The Trip to Narnia

-Curious Cullen Lukas couldn’t stand it any longer.
+Curious, Cullen Lukas couldn’t stand it any longer.
 Cautiously he opened the door to that big wardrobe.
-Looking about the room and seeing that nobody else was around, he then stepped inside the wardrobe.
-Pushing his way back through that wardrobe, crowded with coats and other such garments, he soon shivered from a cold draft, and struck by some prickly pine needles.
-Suddenly falling out of that wardrobe, he was plunged upon a fluffy patch of snow.
-Yet darkness, too, spread all around him.
+Looking around the room and seeing that nobody else was around, Cullen then stepped inside the closet.
+Pushing his way back through that wardrobe, crowded with coats and other such garments, he soon shivered from a cold draft and struck by some prickly pine needles.
+Suddenly he fell out of that wardrobe and plunged upon a fluffy patch of snow.
+Darkness, too, spread all around him.

 Suddenly, frightened a bit by some shuffling sound, Cullen clasped that lamppost.
 Catching a glimpse of some creature, it too catching a glimpse of Cullen, both let out a frightened scream.

-Yet despite their fear, the two introduced themselves to one another, and soon found each other quite friendly—Cullen, a human; the other creature, half man half animal.
-Eyeing the creature, Cullen asked politely, “What are you?”
+Despite their fear, the two introduced themselves to one another and soon found each other quite friendly—Cullen, a human; the other creature, half man half animal.
+Eyeing him, Cullen asked politely, “What are you?”

 “I’m a-a-a-a-a-a Nuaf,” Kha-mune, the half man half animal, stammered out.
 He then asked Cullen, “And you?
 How did you come here, to Narnia?”